-In combat and and on the job, you must be hyper aware of your surroundings at all times.
+In the line of duty, you must be hyper aware of your surroundings at all times.
 You must learn to sleep so lightly you can react immediately to any strange sound.
 The veteran or first responders body gets biologically reset with trauma, and because it was life or death survival, they can’t just turn it off.
 You cannot “un-ring” a bell.
-The other part of the problem is with the types of wars we have been fighting since Korea you cannot trust ANYONE in the combat zone.
-Not civilians, not women, not children, and sometimes not even your own comrades.
-Lastly, crowds in and of themselves are dangerous in combat.
-A big group is a target, you cannot escape quickly if you need to and you are packed in with people you do not know, and whom you cannot keep track of or keep them all in front of you.
-So, in crowds veterans feel very anxious, hyper-aroused and exposed to danger in crowds.
-Most veterans have a maximum social time of around two hours, if they are forced to stay much longer they often will either have a panic attack or get angry, blow up and leave.
+The other part of the problem is when you are on the job you cannot trust ANYONE at face value.
+Everyone can be a threat to you and your partners life and sometimes you cannot even fully trust your partners.
+Lastly, crowds in and of themselves are dangerous situations.
+A big group is a target, you cannot escape quickly if you need to and you are packed in with people you do not know, and whom you cannot keep track of or keep them all in your line of sight.
+So, in crowds veterans and first responders feel very anxious, hyper-aroused and exposed to danger in crowds.
+Most people of service have a maximum social time of around two hours, if they are forced to stay much longer they often will either have a panic attack or get angry, blow up and leave.
 Both are fear based responses.
-For first responders their "combat" frequently occurs in the very community they and their families reside.
+Also, for first responders their "combat" frequently occurs in the very community they and their families reside.
 They may not have a neutral or even a "green zone."

 Why does my veteran/first responder isolate and withdraw from the family?

 Because they must be hyper alert at all times, their brains and bodies become exhausted, and they physically need solitude, total quiet, and sometimes darkness.
 This is the way their brains recuperate.
 Social situations are very taxing on veterans’ and first responders brains due to the overstimulation and hyperarousal.
 It is not that they don’t want to be around you.
 Sometimes, they simply can’t.

 Why can’t my veteran or first responder be close or tell me they love me?